Home

 Negentropy is based on Aljoscha Meyer's work on "Range-Based Set Reconciliation" (overview / paper / master's thesis).

 This page is a technical description of the negentropy wire protocol and the various implementations.
-Read our article for a comprehensive introduction to range-based set reconciliation.
+Read our article for a comprehensive introduction to range-based set reconciliation, and the Negentropy Protocol V1 specification for the low-level wire protocol.

 Protocol